aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/vlans.md

           # Primary VLAN ID.
           primary_vlan: <int>
+        metadata:

           # Key only used for documentation or validation purposes.
           tenant: <str>
     ```